Revised – November 19, 2021

 What should you do if you’re a victim?

 Chances are, you’re going to be angry if you fall victim to a scammer.
 That’s a natural response.
 Punch a wall if you need to, but then take more positive steps to see what you can do to make the best of a bad situation.

-Take a deep breath, gather as much documentation and evidence as you can, and then report the scam.
+Take a deep breath, gather as much documentation and evidence as you can, and then move quickly to report the scam.
 Believe it or not, many businesses do not, either because they feel the effort is futile, that they’ll never recover their losses, or they simply don’t know how or where to report it.

 Try to match the law enforcement agency to the type of scam.
 If you’ve been a victim of a crime that violates federal law, then federal law enforcement agencies can be tapped to try and deal with your case.

 Federal Trade Commission

 For example, if you’re the victim of any type of fraud, one of your first contacts should be with the Federal Trade Commission.
 This agency protects consumers and businesses.
 You can file a complaint, report identity theft, get consumer alerts, and tap into a wealth of free information for all types of scams and white-collar crimes.
 The FTC won’t be able to resolve your individual case, but if you are one of many who are victimized, they can use this information to go after perpetrators.

 If you spot a scam or think your business has been victimized, report it to FTC.gov/Complaint.